-Use the command line to enter the disk management interface, where you will see a pop-up windows indicating "You must initialize a disk before Logical Disk Manager can access it."
+Use the command line to enter the disk management interface, where you will see a pop-up window indicating "You must initialize a disk before Logical Disk Manager can access it."

 Besides, choose a partition style based on the hard drive size.
 If it is larger than 2TB, choose GPT, otherwise choose MBR.
 Click OK to proceed.

-Open your Finder and enter “disk utility” on the quick search bar to locate the Disk Utility icon.
-Or start launchpad and find the disk utility from launchpad.
+Open your Finder and enter "disk utility" on the quick-search bar to locate the Disk Utility icon.
+Or start launchpad and find the disk utility from the launchpad.